 - Only when primary 3GPP access is below a certain SINR/RSRP/RSSI threshold (similar to the mechanism defined in clause 23.6 in TS 36.300 [24]).

 - Location dependent (only attempt to register when in a specific area e.g. TAI(s), countries or PLMN(s)).

+NOTE 1: This policy is provided by HPLMN to guide the DualSteer Device when to trigger the Secondary SUPI to perform the registration.
+PLMN/RAT selection is per existing mechanism.
+The policy does not have any impact on PLMN/RAT selection.

 Policy for DualSteer traffic steering: